colelawrence/decipad/apps/docs/docs/language/booleans.md

 sidebar_position: 28
 ---

-# Booleans
+# Opposites

-A boolean value can either be true or false.

-Express boolean values like this:
+On/Off, 1/0, True/False.
+Lots of data information comes in pairs.
+We call this data type a boolean.
+For simplicity a boolean value can either be _true_ or _false_, but you can use it to define any type of data pair you want.

+## Boolean values

+The keywords `true` and `false` are a special on the Decipad Language because they represent a boolean value.
+Take a look at these examples:

+**Example 1**:

 ```deci live
 true